 - Experienced Protagonist: She already has a reputation as the Servant-killing "Grim Reaper" from the very start.

-- Expy Of Kiritsugu Emiya from Fate/Zero.
+- Of Kiritsugu Emiya from Fate/Zero.
 Both are The Dreaded in their respective series, with Kiritsugu being rightfully feared by magus since he doesn't play by traditional rules and Erice being specifically trained to kill Servants.
 Of course, Erice is far less cynical and ruthless than Kiritsugu.

 - Normal Fish in a Tiny Pond: Inverted.
 She is literally the only person in the entire world who isn't special in the same way as everyone else.
 She isn't immortal, can't control her physical age with Command Seals, and until she contracted with Voyager, she didn't have a Servant.
 She wasn't born with a Holy Grail either.

 Friend of Erice and the Master of the Berserker-class Servant Kijyo Koyo.

 - Muggle Best Friend: Well, a Muggle under the operative rules of Requiem's status quo, she's primarily used to illustrate how odd Erice's status is in contrast to everyone else.

 Master of the Saber-class Servant Galahad (Alter).
 Also known as Haruko, she represents the Riedenflaus family who are funding Akihabara's Holy Grail tournaments.

 - Arbitrary Skepticism: Despite all the feats achieved by humans with verifiable evidence to back it up with the existence of Servants and other means, she believes it to be highly unlikely that humanity even had the technology in 1969 to reach space, let alone send someone to the moon.